Default branch

 Prevent overrides of default branch protection

-Instance-level protections for default branches can be overridden on a per-group basis by the group’s owner.
-In GitLab Premium or Ultimate, GitLab administrators can disable this privilege for group owners, enforcing the instance-level protection rule:
+Group owners can override protections for default branches set for an entire instance on a per-group basis.
+In GitLab Premium or Ultimate, GitLab administrators can disable this privilege for group owners, enforcing the protection rule set for the instance:

 - On the left sidebar, at the bottom, select Admin.